sheddyranking/DA-Portforlio-Projects/README.md

 > The common table expression (CTE) is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
 You can also use a CTE in a CREATE a view, as part of the view's SELECT query.

+NOTE: IF the Number of Columns in the CTE is different from the Reference Statement it's gonna give an Error.